 Who can donate

-By becoming a platelet donor you'll be joining a small community of just 10,000 active donors across England who save lives every day.
+By becoming a platelet donor you will join a community of active donors across England who save lives every day.

 Can you donate platelets?